 Alongside metformin, these strategies can support blood sugar balance:

-- Include low-carb bone broth in meals.
+- Include low-carb bone broth in meals

-- Use blood sugar-friendly ingredients.
+- Use blood sugar-friendly ingredients in your cooking

-- Practice mindful eating to distinguish real hunger from cravings.
+- Practice mindful eating to distinguish real hunger from cravings

 Next Steps